-It’s a valid and important question, and one that we in the Translation Department samplecertificateofaccuracyoftranslationhear on an almost daily basis.
+It’s a valid and important question, and one that we in the Translation Department hear on an almost daily basis.
 And often, it’s not entirely clear what this certificate is, what it means, or if you even need it!

 It certainly doesn’t help that there seems to be no standard way in the U.S. to refer to documents that fulfill the function of “certifying” a translation, or what “certifying” a translation even means – it can vary from organization to organization and state to state (and country to country, but what a “certified translation” means in other countries is complex and will not be explored here).